Oliver J. Flanagan: Personal life

-Independent TD (1943–1954)
+Political career

+Monetary Reform Association (1943–1952)

-Flanagan first held political office in 1942, when he was elected as a Councillor to Laois County Council, a position he would hold for almost forty-five years.
+Flanagan first held political office in 1942, when he was elected as a member of Laois County Council, a position he would hold for almost forty-five years.

-He was first elected to Dáil Éireann as an Independent TD for the Laois–Offaly constituency at the 1943 general election — the third youngest person ever to have been elected to the Dáil at that time.
-He had stood for election on the Monetary Reform Party ticket, an anti-semitic and Social credit party confined to his own constituency which proposed reducing the supposed Jewish stranglehold on the financial system.
+He was first elected to Dáil Éireann as an Independent TD for the Laois–Offaly constituency at the 1943 general election – the third youngest person ever to have been elected to the Dáil at that time.
+He stood for election on the Monetary Reform Association ticket, an anti-semitic and Social Credit party confined to his own constituency which proposed reducing the supposed Jewish stranglehold on the financial system.

-During the campaign, Flanagan wrote to Fr Denis Fahey: "Just a line letting you know we are going ahead with the election campaign in Laois-Offaly against the Jew-Masonic System which is imposed on us.
+During the campaign, Flanagan wrote to Fr Denis Fahey: "Just a line letting you know we are going ahead with the election campaign in Laois–Offaly against the Jew-Masonic System which is imposed on us.
 The people are coming to us – but it's hard to get the people to understand how they are held down by the Jews and Masons, who control their very lives."

 He used his maiden speech in the Dáil to urge the government to use the Emergency Powers Acts to "rout the Jews out of this country":

-Nonetheless, he was re-elected to the Dáil at the 1944 general election, with more than twice as many votes as he had won the previous year.
+He was re-elected to the Dáil at the 1944 general election, with more than twice as many votes as he had won the previous year.

-In 1947, he caused a controversy when he levelled accusations of corruption against members of the Fianna Fáil government, including Taoiseach Éamon de Valera, Minister for Justice Gerald Boland and Minister for Industry and Commerce Seán Lemass.
+In 1947, he levelled accusations of corruption against members of the Fianna Fáil government, including Taoiseach Éamon de Valera, Minister for Justice Gerald Boland and Minister for Industry and Commerce Seán Lemass.
 A tribunal of inquiry comprising three judges investigated his allegations and found them to be untrue.
 Despite the judges' conclusion that Flanagan had lied to the tribunal, his vote increased by 45% at the 1948 general election.

 During a 1952 Dáil debate, after John A. Costello had said "I made no reference to an Adoption of Children Bill", Flanagan quipped "Deputy Flynn would be more qualified to do that".
 John Flynn, who was not in the chamber at the time, interpreted this as an insulting innuendo, and later punched Flanagan in the Dáil restaurant.
 The Dáil Committee on Procedure and Privilege condemned the conduct of both TDs.